steveruffin5076/Hushfire/progress.md

 # HUSHFIRE — Progress & Handoff

-Last updated: 2026-09-25 (playtest pass, sector rewards, Phase 7 lobby; added §9 Cursor task list).
+Last updated: 2026-09-25 (modifiers, rewards, playtest balance; expanded §7 Phase 7 sync steps).
 Written as a handoff for another developer or AI assistant, e.g. Cursor.
 Read this first, then `CLAUDE.md`.

 **Status in one line:** the full single-machine game is playable and deployed.
-Title → armory → 3 sectors → evac, solo or 2-player local co-op, on keyboard/mouse, gamepad or touch. **Online co-op: lobby + host-authoritative gameplay sync (Phase 7 M1–M2) are wired via PeerJS.**
+Title → armory → 3 sectors → evac, solo or 2-player local co-op, on keyboard/mouse, gamepad or touch.
+Per-run sector modifiers and between-sector rewards are live. **Phase 7 gameplay sync is still not built** (online lobby code exists but each peer runs its own sim after deploy).

 - Live site: https://steveruffin5076.github.io/Hushfire/
 - Repo: https://github.com/steveruffin5076/Hushfire (default branch `main`)